JASYTIONLINE/3302-cmpa-repo/content/index.md

 permalink: "/"
 enableToc: false
 ---
-# CMPA 3302 Knowledge Base Portal
+# JASYTI's Project Management Professional Knowledge Base

-This site is my **course portal** and serves as a **knowledge base dedicated to Project Management and preparation for the PMP Certification Exam**.
+CMPA 3302
 ## Purpose
+This site is my **course portal** and serves as a **knowledge base dedicated to Project Management and preparation for the PMP Certification Exam**.
 Its primary function is to serve as the entry point into the repository, allowing quick access to all contents related to my studies on Project Management.

 ## My goal
 I am studying to pass the **Project Management Institute’s** PMP Certification Exam.